Analytics Without Surveillance

 }

-From the visitor’s perspective, both requests go to the same domain as the website.
-No third-party domain, no external service, no cross-origin request.
+From the visitor’s perspective, both requests go to the same domain as the website, with no external service involved and no cross-origin request.
 The browser loads a script from the website and sends data back to the website.

 The analytics service processes everything behind the scenes, completely invisible to the visitor and completely unreachable from the outside.